 “Maybe soon, but just understand one thing: when you first get your device, your use of it is going to be limited.
 But as you get older, you’ll get more and more freedom with it.
 Our goal is that by your senior year of high school you will have full control.”I tried this with my daughters, letting them know they could look forward to “No Rules at 17½.”
 At 13 they thought we were really strict, but by 17 they had demonstrated incremental independence.
 Here’s how it turned out.
 (Author/speaker Andy Stanley was interviewed last year and declared a similar approach.)

 The key is communication.
-We’ve even created a helpful resource that helps parents decide these boundaries and communicate them to their kids clearly as they implement them.
+I spend quite a bit of time laying out what these conversations look like and even what some of these boundaries are at different ages in my book, If I Had a Parenting Do Over, helping parents decide these boundaries and communicate them to their kids clearly as they implement them.

 2. First Device at 12